 Grow your own raspberries in the garden is a very popular pastime nowadays, as you just can't beat the flavour of your own fresh picked raspberries!
-That's why our range of raspberry canes for sale is so extensive - probably the largest range of raspberry canes available anywhere - because they are also so economically valuable.
+That's why our range of raspberry canes for sale is so extensive - probably the largest range of raspberry canes you can buy anywhere - because they are also so economically valuable.
 Even a small row of, say 10 canes, will produce several pounds of fruit and is an investment that will continue to yield for 12-15 years or more.

 Raspberry Canes - Always use Ministry Certified Stock where possible